goldeneas/vox/README.md

 * Rendering backed provided by wgpu, which is crossplatform by design
 * Complete integration with Bevy's ECS for fast, multithreaded systems
 * Complete integration with Glyphon and Egui for immediate UIs
-* State machine integrated with Bevy's systems
+* State machine integrated with Bevy's systems using "Screens"

 ## Planned
-* Criterion integration
+* Benchmark Tooling
 * Basic 2D noise world generation
 * ...